 Another feature is that they are both new temples on the grounds where old ones stood.
 This is a development not unusual in Thailand today.
 Wat Ban Den and the Silver Temple in Chiang Mai are other similar examples, but also Wat Ban Pong and the current development with its white pagoda in Chiang Mai.

 The life of the Buddha in Golden Framed Jataka stories on the walls in contrast with the gate of hell.
-Starch symbolic reminders to chose the right path in life.
-Leaving the temple you can also taste a good part of life, blue ice cream flavoured by the flower of butterfly pee.
+Starch symbolic reminders to choose the right path in life.
+Leaving the temple, you can also taste a good part of life, blue ice cream flavoured by the flower of butterfly pee.
 This is all so very Thai.
 Life is all present in the temple.
-This is not a temple where monks live though.
+This is not a temple where monks live, though.

 Find the location on Google Maps here.

 Wat Rong Khun is arguably Thailand’s most exciting modern temple.
 It is native Chiang Rai born Chalermchai who is behind this extraordinary creation.
-A visual contemporary artist that initially was a bit controversial for his blending of modern art into tradition.
+A contemporary visual artist initially was a bit controversial for his blending of modern art into tradition.

 Over the years, the White Temple project has cost him more than $30 million of his own money.
-Opening up in 1997, this was also a temple where a new version replaced an older temple.
+In 1997, this was also a temple where a new version replaced an older temple.

 The temple is symbolic and recognizes the temptations of life.
 When when you enter the prayer hall you make a cosmic journey from hell to paradise.